JEdwards87/pdf-generator/readme.md

 SO THAT I can easily prepare reports for stakeholders

-This is and app that gets usr input from the command line and retrieves information from git hub and uses it to generae a pdf file.
+This is an app that gets user input from the command line and retrieves information from git hub and uses it to generate a pdf file.

 ![pdfgen](https://user-images.githubusercontent.com/57024833/70593543-1427e700-1ba3-11ea-83f2-c0f7ad5d035a.gif)